-Fistulas are an abnormal connection between 2 organs.
+Fistulas are an abnormal connection between two organs.
 A vesicovaginal fistula is an abnormal connection between the bladder and the vagina, that allows continuous urinary leakage (discharge) into the vagina.
 This problem has a profound effect on a woman’s well-being.

-The majority of vesicovaginal fistulas in developed countries are a consequence of gynecological surgery- The majority occurring after a hysterectomy
+The majority of vesicovaginal fistulas in developed countries are a consequence of gynecological surgery- The majority occurring after a hysterectomy.

 - Symptoms that a woman may experience include:

 - Patients that experience flank back pain

 - Infections may be suspect for urethral injury